ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

       --log-output-path string        Path in which to write on-disk logs.
       --private-key-file string       The path to the charon enr private key file.  (default ".charon/charon-enr-private-key")
-      --publish-address string        The URL of the remote API. (default "https://api.obol.tech") --validator-public-key string   Public key of the validator to exit, must be present in the cluster lock manifest.
+      --publish-address string        The URL of the remote API. (default "https://api.obol.tech") --publish-timeout duration      Timeout for publishing a signed exit to the publish-address API. (default 30s) --validator-public-key string   Public key of the validator to exit, must be present in the cluster lock manifest.
+If --validator-index is also provided, validator liveliness won't be checked on the beacon chain.
 [REQUIRED]
 ```

 ### Broadcast a signed exit message